AllenInstitute/Omics2Ann/README.md

 ```
 python3 create_anndata.py -m path/to/mat.csv -s path/to/samp.dat.csv -u path/to/umap.coord.csv -o h5ad_filename -cirro
 ```
-- mat.csv represents the expression matrix counts (csv format)
+- `mat.csv` represents the expression matrix counts (csv format)
-- samp.dat.csv represents the metadata file (csv format)
+- `samp.dat.csv` represents the metadata file (csv format)
-- umap.cood.csv represents the file containing the umap coordinates
+- `umap.cood.csv` represents the file containing the umap coordinates
-- h5ad_filename specify the exact filename for the generated h5ad file containing the anndata object
+- `h5ad_filename` specify the exact filename for the generated h5ad file containing the anndata object
-- cirro is a flag that lets the script know to prepare the data fro cirrocumulus
+- `cirro` is a flag that lets the script know to prepare the data fro cirrocumulus
 6. Convert h5ad to cirro format by running the following command.
 Make sure your in the same directory as the generated h5ad file
 ```
 cirro prepare_data --format parquet --no-auto-groups file_name.h5ad
 ```
-7. `Optionally`, to specify data types for metadata fields.
+7. `Optionally` to specify data types for metadata fields.
 Generate a csv file where column 1 is the exact field name and column 2 is the data type.
 * There are several data types you can choose from.
 See [data_types.csv](https://github.com/beagan-svg/Omics2Ann/blob/main/data_types.csv)

 | Terms         | Data Types    |